 In the installation process you may run into a few areas of confusion.
 In this section we’ll explain some common issues you may experience, and the suggested steps to help.

 - The “Configure Content Performance” button doesn’t take me to my dashboard: If when clicking “Configure Content Performance” you are not taken to the plugin installation page or the plugin settings page in your WordPress Admin Dashboard, no worries.
 Just sign into your WordPress Admin Dashboard and go to Plugins > Installed Plugins.
 Here you should see Content Performance in the list.
-Just ensure the plugin is active, then head to Settings > Content Performance to configure it.
+Just ensure the plugin is active, then head to Content Performance tab > Settings to configure it.

 - The Content Performance option doesn’t show on the Utilities page: If you don’t see the option for Content Performance on your Utilities page and your plan is a Business-level plan or higher, this most likely indicates your site is a Multisite, which is not currently supported.
 If your site is a Multisite, Content Performance will not be an option on the Utilities page.